Ernestoswaz/Sales-analysis/README.md

 - Google Sheets

 ## Outcome
-The analysis helps stakeholders focus on high-impact products and regions, improving decision-making and sales strategy.
+The analysis helps stakeholders focus on high-impact products, customer, and time to improving decision-making and sales strategy.